Hypnotherapy, NLP, CBT, Therapy

 Sometimes our automatic thoughts can go unnoticed and usually they go unquestioned.
 Learning to monitor thoughts is an essential part of the programme.
 As obvious as these surface thoughts can be.
 It does take practice to capture them.
 Regular thought monitoring helps us notice our negative/unhelpful thoughts more easily.

-We have included a list of all the unhelpful thinking styles (top right of the page).
+I have included a list of all the unhelpful thinking styles (top right of the page).
 Which do you identify with?